SNUDerek/snuderek.github.com/resume.md

 - created and deployed lightweight REST-based model server for `sklearn`-trained models
 - configured and deployed Dockerized `tensorflow-serving` model server
 - created and deployed data preprocessing service that communicated with above services over kafka, websocket and REST API
+- worked with team of researchers and engineers to integrate above components into complete voice-powered navigation and search service
 ## personal portfolio

 **[MLPy](https://github.com/SNUDerek/MLPy)**